MKC-MKC/MessengerRouter/README.md

 }
 ```

-Now let's create a Telegram Messenger class that will process our Telegram requests.
+Now let's create a Telegram Messenger class that will process your Telegram requests.
 Connect your Telegram SDK in the constructor.
 Please, use your real library!
 This is just an example!

 `/src/Messenger/TelegramMessenger.php`